kjbrum/Gulp-Project-Starter-Setup/README.md

 ## Setup

-1. `git clone git@github.com:kjbrum/Gulp-Project-Starter-Setup.git` or download it into a directory of your choice.
+1. `$ git clone git@github.com:kjbrum/Gulp-Project-Starter-Setup.git` or download it into a directory of your choice.
-2. Then run `npm install` inside that directory.
+2. Then run `$ npm install` inside that directory.
 (This should install all the plugins needed)

 ## Usage

-1. To start the browser syncing and file watching, just run `gulp` in the project directory.
+1. To start the browser syncing and file watching, just run `$ gulp` in the project directory.
 2. Folders and file paths can be changed in gulpfile.js

+**Note:** For WordPress projects, install Gulp into the theme directory